WangZzzhe/katalyst-core/docs/proposals/qos-management/wip-20220706-dynamic-configuration.md

 # Katalyst Dynamic Configuration (TBD)

-atalyst Dynamic Configuration i.e. `KatalystCustomConfig` (`KCC` for short) is a general framework to enable each daemon component to dynamically adjust its working status without restarting or re-deploying.
+atalyst Dynamic Configuration i.e. `HaloCustomConfig` (`KCC` for short) is a general framework to enable each daemon component to dynamically adjust its working status without restarting or re-deploying.
 The detailed proposal contents for Katalyst SysAdvisor is ongoing and will be released in the next quarter.

 ## Table of Contents